-We have audited, in accordance with auditing standards generally accepted in the United States and the Comptroller General of the United States' Government Auditing Standards, the financial statements of the governmental activities and the major fund, of the Perry County Land Reutilization Corporation, Perry County, Ohio (the Corporation), a component unit of Perry County, Ohio, as of and for the year ended December 31, 2017, and the related notes to the financial statements, which collectively comprise the Corporation's basic financial statements and have issued our report thereon dated December 17, 2018.
+We have audited, in accordance with auditing standards generally accepted in the United States and the Comptroller General of the United States' Government Auditing Standards, the financial statements of the governmental activities and the major fund of the Highland County Land Reutilization Corporation, Highland County, (the Corporation), a component unit of Highland County, as of and for the year ended December 31, 2020, and the related notes to the financial statements, which collectively comprise the Corporation's basic financial statements and have issued our report thereon dated September 13, 2021.
+We noted the financial impact of COVID-19 and the continuing emergency measures which may impact subsequent periods of the Corporation.